Countly/countly-sdk-documentation/android/next.md

 config.sdkInternalLimits.setMaxStackTraceLineLength(100);</code></pre>
 <h2 id="h_01HAVQDM5WX9QJWDJ4GM0CCHTB">Attribution</h2>
 <p>
-  This feature is available for the Enterprise Edition, but currently server side support for this is limited.
+  This feature is available for the <a href="https://countly.com/enterprise" target="_blank" rel="noopener noreferrer">Countly Enterprise</a>, but currently server side
+  support for this is limited.
 </p>
 <p>